jtrein/pension-tracker/README.md

   - Clear CSS transitions on background and `box-shadow` attributes to help give the user clues something is active under the mouse
 - Charts:
   - Accessibile labels (at least) for charts for assistive tech and easier testing.
-  - A grid layout with 2 charts per row
-  - Graphs inside bounded "cards" with some depth (e.g. slight shadow)
-  - Improve styling of tooltip labels: The x axis value is too light on a white background.
-  - Use colours which play well with one another
+  - Use themed colours which play well with one another